Marialisa/Complex6GNFPlacement/README.md

 #### Open the Project in RStudio:

 Launch RStudio and navigate to the directory where you cloned or extracted the repository.
-Open the .Rproj file to load the project in RStudio.

 #### Run the Project: